 We know that making your own meals from scratch sounds like a daunting task for many, but it’s really not that hard!
 There are plenty of great recipes made from fresh, whole components that can be prepared in just minutes; in fact, most fresh food doesn’t really need much work at all, beyond chopping and cooking or sautéing.
 Plus, there’s no denying that a soup built from scratch tastes better than one heated from a can.

 Having one big lunch and one big dinner may be the local tradition, but it can result in wild swings in energy and tempt you to reach for that unhealthy between-meal snack.
 Instead, opt for five or six small meals throughout the day.
 You won’t be as hungry, your metabolism will be stronger and more active, and you’ll be better at avoiding and resisting sudden cravings.

 Why You Should Care

 Few, if any, things have the power to change your life for the better like a healthy diet: we are, literally, what we eat.
 Clean eating can help you maintain a healthy body weight and prevent future disease.
 If you haven’t been feeling well, there’s a good chance cleaner eating can restore your previous health and energy levels.
 Energy levels, fatigue, digestive health, immune system health, brain functioning, and more are tied to diet, and in many cases, making a lifestyle change now will have a much greater affect than going on medication later.

 For more foot, ankle, and whole body health tips, please read our blogs and follow us on Facebook, Twitter, Google, and Pinterest.
-For help with any foot or ankle issues, contact Victoria L. Melhuish, DPM to set up an appointment, we're always available to serve Carson City, Gardnerville, Minden, and Reno patients.
+For help with any foot or ankle issues, contact Victoria L. Melhuish, DPM to set up an appointment.
+We're always available to serve Carson City and the surrounding area!
 You can reach us online, or by dialing (775) 783-8037.